 4 Elective units

 At least 2 Elective units must be selected from the Elective Units tab located on the left.
-We strongly recommend including LLN501 since it will be a Core unit of the next version of the Dip VET.

 The remaining 2 Elective units may be selected from any currently endorsed Training Package or accredited course.

 We will work out the best combination of units as part of the Personal Learning Plan process once you have started, and can change the combination of units through the course to reflect changes in your circumstance.

 - There are no prerequisite requirements for individual Units of Competency.

 - Where a unit is chosen from another currently endorsed Training Package or accredited course, it must be from a qualification or course at Diploma level or above.

 - Elective units must be relevant to the work outcome, local industry requirements and the qualification level.